gov-cy/staging-govcy-design-system-docs/src/patterns/dates.md

 Follow this pattern whenever you need users to provide or view a date as part of your service.

 ## How it works
 Dates should only exist in the [main section](../../getting-started/page-template/#sections).
-The component uses JavaScript.
-To use it with the gov.cy [developer assets](../../getting-started/developer-assets/), make sure to include the main JavaScript file in your page.

 The way you should ask users for dates depends on the types of date you’re asking for and the proximity to today's date.